tonywong94/maskmoment/README.md

     outdir : string, optional
         Directory to write the output files.
-        Default: Write to the directory where img_fits resides.
-        NOTE: Currently this directory is assumed to exist. outname : string, optional
+        Default: Write to the directory where img_fits resides. outname : string, optional
         Basename for output files.
 For instance, outname='foo' produces files 'foo.mom0.fits.gz', etc.